-sudo -u ilo-nen /opt/illumio-nen/illumio-nen-ctl slb-enable
+sudo -u ilo-pce ./illumio-nen-ctl slb-enable

 Move a NEN from on PCE to another PCE

 You can move a NEN from one PCE to another PCE in the same supercluster.
 When a NEN is moved in this way, associated Server Load Balancers maintain policy for managed virtual servers.
 After the PCE database is restored, the moved NEN remains connected to the new PCE.
 The command for moving a NEN is: